 Sharon MacNay – Principal of AH&B College – 02 9389 0771 / 0418 165 705

-Nicole Paradis – Educator – 02 9389 0771

 Student Representative Council (SRC) – AH&B College has a team of students that are here to help you settling in to your new life.
 For SRC members and their contact details please contact the College’s Administration team on your Induction day.